Don Handrick

 schedule

-Below is Don’s current schedule of the centers and study groups in North America for whom he will be providing teachings over the first six months of 2025.
+Below is Don’s current schedule of the teachings he will be providing at the two FPMT centers in New Mexico over the remainder of 2026.
 For more information on these events, please link to their websites by clicking on the host center name just after each course/class description.
 Thank you and I hope to see you online or in person soon!

 =======================================================